Charge Induction in Metals and Non-metals

 • excess of electrons implies negative charge

-• deficiency of electrons implies positive charge
+• A deficiency of electrons implies a positive charge

 These charges are ‘induced’ on the conductor due to the external charge.
 This phenomenon of separation of charges in a body by some external factor is called ‘Charge Induction’